Challenge

 This initiative aims to be a tool for:

-• help people understand how the algorithms used in local government work and what their purpose is,
+• help people understand how algorithms used in local governments work, what their purpose is and how they can affect them,

-• provide significant transparency in a standardized way and allow comparison between different algorithms,
+• to provide a transparència meaningful in a standardized way and allow comparison between different algorithms,

 • make it easy for everyone to give their opinion and participate in the creation of human-centered algorithms.

-Furthermore, although the initiative focuses mainly on artificial intelligence systems, also includes transparency reports for deterministic algorithms in sensitive use cases, such as complex automation systems for wide-ranging social assistance, following the criterion that they can also have a relevant impact on people.
+Furthermore, although the initiative focuses mainly on artificial intelligence systems, also includes reports of transparència for deterministic algorithms in sensitive use cases, such as complex automation systems for wide-ranging social assistance, following the criterion that they can also have a relevant impact on people.

 • the problem to be solved with the algorithm in question,